Skip to main content

 “We don’t bow to the Turk!”
 He had objected.

-“We can try and stop a war that will take lives.
-You know how ugly it will be, a peace talk will be worth a try.”
+“We can try to stop a war that will take lives.
+You know how ugly it will be; a peace talk will be worth a try.”
 She had suggested.

 He had passed it on as a thought to the seniors Jaimal, Kalla and others who were ready for a peace meeting that went in vain with the arrogant Mughal.